Norma1dj/cardealership/README.md

        - created a list all service appointments
        - created a list service history for a certain car

-    CarCar integrates 3 microservices:
+    * CarCar integrates 3 microservices:
-        -Sales
-        -Services
-        -Inventory
+        - Sales
+        - Services
+        - Inventory

     Our sales and services microservices use pollers to retrieve the most up-to-date data from the inventory microservice.
 Sales polls every second while services polls every 60 seconds.

     ![Img](/images/project_beta_CarCar.png)

+## Sales microservice

+* This service uses 4 models:
+    - Sales
+    - Customer
+    - Salesperosn
+    - AutomobileVO

+* The Sales model uses data from the other 3 models to update a sales record.

+* The automobileVO is used by the sales poller to get updated information from the Inventory Microservice every second.
+This allows the sales model to get up-to-date automobile inventory vin and sold information.

 ## API Documentation